NewAtlantisCollective/newatlantiscollective/README.md

 - Phase 2: **Scaling to 10,000+ Prompts** — With AI assistance, grow our prompt library and enhance educational experiences.
 - Phase 3: **App Launch** — Seamlessly integrate AI-powered learning and community participation.

-### We're working on an app that will streamline the reciprocity process, allowing learners to learn AI and track their contributions, and businesses to manage prepayments more efficiently.
+### We're working on an app that will streamline the reciprocity process, allowing anyone to learn AI and track their contributions, and businesses to manage prepayments more efficiently.
 Stay tuned!

 ## 💬 **Stay Connected**
 Join us in reimagining the future of learning.
 Follow along, contribute, or partner with us to be part of this extraordinary movement.